The Dark Corner: Reception

+Critical

-In a contemporary review for The New York Times, critic Thomas M. Pryor called The Dark Corner "tough-fibered, exciting entertainment" and wrote: "When a talented director and a resourceful company of players meet up with a solid story, say one such as 'The Dark Corner,' then movie-going becomes a particular pleasure. ...
+In a contemporary review for The New York Times, critic Thomas M. Pryor called The Dark Corner "tough-fibered, exciting entertainment" and wrote: "When a talented director and a resourceful company of players meet up with a solid story, say one such as The Dark Corner, then movie-going becomes a particular pleasure. ...
 Henry Hathaway has drawn superior performances from most of the cast. ...
 His fine craftsmanship is very evident throughout 'The Dark Corner,' and it is regrettable that he had to mar the atmospheric realism by resorting to scene-faking in a few sequences.
 But this is a minor shortcoming in an otherwise sizzling piece of melodrama."

 Also in 1946, Baltimore Sun critic Donald Kirkley wrote that the film "is very good indeed for this sort of uninhibited whodunit" and was "sparked by a most engaging performance by Lucille Ball" and "a very fine, hard-boiled portrayal of a tough guy by William Bendix."
 However, Kirkley criticized the script, feeling that Webb's character's motivation is unclear, and that the film often "speeds into high gear, but just as often relaxes into spells of relative inertness and tedium."

 Writing in The Nation in 1946, critic James Agee stated: "There is no point in recommending The Dark Corner at all highly; but a great deal of intelligence and a fair amount of talent not only went into it, as they do into most movies, but manage—as they do in few—to remain visible.
 This, I thought, kept the show alive and fairly interesting."

 Leslie Halliwell wrote: "Moody, brutish, well-made thriller with a plot put together from bits and pieces of older, better movies ... " Leonard Maltin gave the film three of four stars: "Top-notch mystery ...
 Well-acted, exciting film noir."

 The Dark Corner has a score of 100% at Rotten Tomatoes, indicating overall critical praise.
 AllMovie rates it three out of five stars and calls it "a grade-A example of 'film noir.'"

+Box office

-The film earned $1 million at the box office, less than the $1.2 million cost of production.
+The film earned $1 million at the box office, less than its $1.2 million cost of production.